gosplat/gosplat/README.md

 The FastText model is pre-trained and of course, will not by any means save any data of the projects it's used in.
 The model is downloaded from a GitLab repo and ready to be used afterwards.

 ## Goals of this project
-Gosplat's and our goals are to create a nice, quick and easy way to analyze possible holes in you/your team's file structure.
+Gosplat's and our goals are to create a nice, quick and easy way to analyze possible holes in your/your team's code structure.
 It may give helpful hints which can aid in creating a more maintainable environment for future projects to come!

 ## Install
 ### Dependencies